Updated: April 2026

 Property Tax: The Honest Comparison

 Property tax is where this comparison gets nuanced, and most articles get it wrong.
 A higher mill rate does not automatically mean a higher tax bill.
-What matters is the mill rate applied to the assessed value, and assessed values in St. Catharines are considerably lower than in Toronto or Mississauga.
+Instead, what matters is the mill rate applied to the assessed value, and assessed values in St Catharines are considerably lower than in Toronto or Mississauga.

 The Mill Rate Reality

-Toronto’s 2025 residential property tax rate was 0.754087%, applied to assessed values frozen at 2016 levels by MPAC.
-St. Catharines carries a higher mill rate.
+Toronto’s 2025 residential property tax rate was 0.754087 percent, applied to assessed values frozen at January 1, 2016 levels by MPAC.
+Furthermore, the province has confirmed that 2026 property taxes will continue using the same 2016 valuations.
+St Catharines, on the other hand, carries a higher mill rate than Toronto.
 However, because assessed values there are much lower than in the GTA, the actual annual tax bill on a comparably priced home is often lower in absolute dollar terms.

 Here is a practical example.
-A home assessed at $600,000 in St. Catharines produces a different annual tax bill than a Toronto home assessed at $800,000 at a lower rate.
-The Toronto home can end up costing more in annual taxes despite the lower percentage.
-Every property is different.
-We pull actual tax history on every home we show buyers, because the rate alone does not tell the story.
+A home assessed at $600,000 in St Catharines produces a different annual tax bill than a Toronto home assessed at $800,000 at a lower rate.
+As a result, the Toronto home can end up costing more in annual taxes despite the lower percentage.

-One important note for buyers: St. Catharines has seen meaningful property tax increases in recent years.
-Between 2021 and 2024, council approved increases totalling more than 20 percent.
-The 2026 budget projects a further combined increase of approximately 5.52 percent when the regional levy is included.
+One important note for buyers: St Catharines has seen meaningful property tax increases in recent years.
+Specifically, the 2025 combined increase, including the City portion, the Regional levy, and the Education levy, was 6.13 percent for the average homeowner, according to the City of St Catharines.
+Meanwhile, the 2026 final rates have not yet been published at the time of writing.
 This is higher than the Toronto rate of increase in some years and is worth factoring into your long-term carrying cost calculation.

-The bottom line: property tax in St. Catharines is not automatically lower than the GTA.
-It is often lower in absolute dollars, but that depends on the specific property and assessed value.
-Never rely on the mill rate comparison alone.
+The bottom line: property tax in St Catharines is not automatically lower than the GTA.
+In fact, it is often lower in absolute dollars, but that depends on the specific property and assessed value.
+Therefore, never rely on the mill rate comparison alone.

 Groceries and Restaurants